“To Keep children safe in education you have to allow yourself to think the unthinkable.”

 The school has an Equality policy that monitors any possible discrimination in the school in relation to any of the nine protected characteristics (Equality Act 2010).
 The Governing Body is reported to annually on the effectiveness of the policy.
 The School also makes annual returns on any racist incidents.

 The school conducts a regular pupils’ survey with questions that directly relate to how safe pupils feel.
-In Jan 2017 98% of pupils said they felt safe at school.
+In the summer of 2021, 100% of KS1 and over 80% of pupils said they felt safe at school.

 The School has an annual cycle of review and we are always looking for ways of improving our safeguarding procedures.
 If you have any comments or suggestions please jot them down and hand them to the office or ask to speak to Bill James or Deirdre McNeill.